 Netherlands

-The Netherlands has consistently voted against the annual UN General Assembly resolutions on the TPNW, including in 2023.
-The Netherlands may sign and ratify or accede to the TPNW, but will have to make changes to its policies and practices to become compliant.
-At the Volkel Air Base, it hosts an estimated 10–15 US B61 nuclear bombs for delivery by Dutch aircraft.
+The Netherlands participated in the negotiation of the Treaty on the Prohibition of Nuclear Weapons (TPNW) in 2017 and was the sole participating state to vote against its adoption.
+It has consistently voted against the annual UN General Assembly resolutions on the TPNW, including in 2024.
+It observed the First Meeting of States Parties (1MSP) to the TPNW in 2022.
+The Netherlands may sign and ratify or accede to the TPNW, but will have to ensure the removal of the US nuclear weapons that it hosts at Volkel Air Base and make other changes to its policies and practices to become compliant.

 TPNW Status